THE TRANSLATION ISSUE:

 FICTION (with the translator in parentheses): Charles Baxter, Tom Earles, Patricio Pron (Kathleen Heil), Jorge Semprun (Sara Kippur)

-This issue can be ordered for $4 or as part of an annual subscription for $25.
+This issue can be ordered for $4 or as part of an annual subscription.